hoehermann/purple-gowhatsapp/README.md

   If set to true (default: false), profile pictures are updated every time the plug-in connects.

 * `bridge-compatibility`
   Special compatibility setting for protocol bridges like Spectrum or bitlbee.
-Setting this to true (default: false) will have the following effects:
-    * System messages will be treated just like normal messages, allowing them to be logged and forwarded.
+Setting this to true (default: false) will treat system messages just like normal messages, allowing them to be logged and forwarded.
 This only affects soft errors regarding a specific conversation, e.g. "message could not be sent".

-    * After a message has been sent successfully, it is not explicitly echoed locally.
+* `echo-sent-messages`
+  Selects when to put an outgoing message into the local conversation window:
+    * `on-success`: After the WhatsApp *server* has received the message (default).
+Note: This does not indicate whether the message has been received by the *contact*.
+    * `immediately`: Immediately after hitting send (message may not actually have been sent).
+    * `never`: Never (some protocol bridges want this).

 * `autojoin-chats`
   Automatically join all chats representing the WhatsApp groups after connecting and every time group information is provided.
 This is useful for protocol bridges.